osquery/osquery-go/README.md

 osquery>
 ```

-This is obviously a contrived example, but it's easy to imagine the possibilities.
+This is obviously a contrived example, but it's straightforward to imagine the possibilities.

 Using the instructions found on the [wiki](https://osquery.readthedocs.io/en/latest/development/osquery-sdk/), you can easily deploy your extension with an existing osquery deployment.